Fincer/dxvk-wine-autobuilder/README.md

 ### EXAMPLES:

-**NOTE:** If `--no-install` option is given, the script doesn't check for PlayOnLinux Wine prefixes.
+**NOTE:** If `--no-install` or `--no-pol` option is given, the script doesn't check for PlayOnLinux Wine prefixes. `--no-install` additionally skips system-wide installation of compiled packages.

 **NOTE:** PlayOnLinux Wine prefixes are checked for current user only.

-**1)** Compile Wine Staging & DXVK, and make installable packages for them.
+**1)** Compile Wine Staging, DXVK, DXVK NVAPI & VKD3D Proton, and make installable packages for them.
 Install the packages:

 `bash updatewine.sh`

-**2)** Compile DXVK and make an installable package for it.
-Do not install:
+**2)** Compile DXVK, DXVK NVAPI & VKD3D Proton and make an installable package for them.
+Do not install these packages.

 `bash updatewine.sh --no-wine --no-install`

+**3)** Compile and install VKD3D Proton only.
+Do not install it.

+`bash updatewine.sh --no-wine --no-dxvk --no-nvapi --no-install`

-**3)** Compile Wine Staging and make an installable package for it.
-Do not install:
+**4)** Compile Wine Staging and VKD3D Proton, and make an installable package for them.
+Do not install them.

-`bash updatewine.sh --no-dxvk --no-install`
+`bash updatewine.sh --no-dxvk --no-nvapi --no-install`

-**4)** Compile Wine and make an installable package for it.
-Do not install:
+**5)** Compile vanilla Wine and make an installable package for it.
+Do not install it.

-`bash updatewine.sh --no-staging --no-dxvk --no-install`
+`bash updatewine.sh --no-staging --no-dxvk --no-nvapi --no-vkd3d --no-install`

-**5)** Compile Wine & DXVK, and make installable packages for them.
-Do not install:
+**6)** Compile vanilla Wine, DXVK & DXVK NVAPI, and make installable packages for them.
+Do not install them.

-`bash updatewine.sh --no-staging --no-install`
+`bash updatewine.sh --no-staging --no-vkd3d --no-install`

 **6)** Compile Wine Staging & DXVK, and make installable packages for them.
-Do not install:
+Do not install them.

-`bash updatewine.sh --no-install`
+`bash updatewine.sh --no-nvapi --no-vkd3d --no-install`

-**7)** Compile Wine & DXVK, and make installable packages for them.
-Install the packages:
+**7)** Compile vanilla Wine & DXVK, and make installable packages for them.
+Install the packages.

-`bash updatewine.sh --no-staging`
+`bash updatewine.sh --no-staging --no-nvapi --no-vkd3d`

-**8)** Compile Wine, and make an installable package for it.
-Install the package, do not check PlayOnLinux wineprefixes:
+**8)** Compile vanilla Wine & VKD3D Proton, and make an installable package for them.
+Install the packages, do not check PlayOnLinux wineprefixes.

-`bash updatewine.sh --no-staging --no-dxvk --no-pol`
+`bash updatewine.sh --no-staging --no-nvapi --no-dxvk --no-pol`

 ----------------